The-Cryptography/C_Plus_Plus/.github/pr_template.md

 - [ ] PR title follows semantic [commit guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTING.md#Commit-Guidelines)
 - [ ] Search previous suggestions before making a new one, as yours may be a duplicate.
 - [ ] I acknowledge that all my contributions will be made under the project's license.

-Notes: <!-- Please add a one-line description for developers or pull request viewers -->